 Penalties for Refusing a Breathalyzer Test

 If you refuse a breathalyzer test during a DUI stop, the penalties are automatic and set by Georgia’s Department of Driver Services.
 These penalties can be more severe than the penalties for a DUI conviction in some cases.
-Below is an overview of the penalties for refusing a breathalyzer test in Georgia:
+Here is a breakdown by offense:

-If you refuse the breathalyzer test for a second offense, your license will be suspended for three years.
-Additionally, you may be required to install an ignition interlock device in your vehicle for a specific period of time.
-An ignition interlock device prevents you from starting your car unless you blow into it and register a breath sample that is free from alcohol.
+A second refusal results in a three-year license suspension.
+You will also be required to install an ignition interlock device in your vehicle for a period after reinstatement.
+An ignition interlock device prevents the vehicle from starting unless you provide a clean breath sample.

 Can Refusing a Breathalyzer Test Help You Avoid a DUI Charge?